mahikappa/fandango_bias/README.md

 # Fandango Bias

-Checking for biases in the movie ratings of Fandango's website.
+We will look at the Fandango's movie website to see if their rating system is suspicious, as a previous analysis (made by Walter Hickey) revealed that their ratings were inflated.